When you incur high medical care costs

 When you want to reduce the amount of medical care costs you pay at the medical care institution

-We recommend using a Myna health insurance card.
+We recommend using your My Number Card as your Health Insurance Certificate.
 By doing so, your cost-sharing maximum amount information will be provided with no need to give your consent and you will no longer need a Certificate of Application of Maximum Copayment Amount.

 | Required documents: | Print size | A4 |